MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/unity.md

+---
+title: Using MSAL.NET with Unity UWP applications
+---

 # Using MSAL.NET with Unity UWP applications

 This wiki describes how to build a Unity app build for UWP that uses MSAL.NET.
 Also see [Troubleshooting Unity](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Troubleshooting-Unity) wiki on related errors with Unity UWP apps.